H1KHC/.ini/README.md

-# .ini - An C/C++ ini file handling library
+# .ini - A C/C++ ini file handling library
-.ini is an ini file handling library written in C++, which provides C's interface.
+.ini is a ini file handling library written in C++, which also provides C's interface.